-AIL is exposed to client concentration risk as \sim 46% of the total sales of the company in FY21 is attributable to top 5 customers as against \sim 52% in FY20.
-Further it is estimated at about \sim 49.98% in 11MFY22.
-This apart, it is also exposed to the risk of non-renewal of contracts with its customers which may impact the capacity utilization in the short to medium term.
-However, repeated orders from reputed clienteles moderate the off-take risk attributable to huge demand for their brands and considerable market share.
-AIL is currently operating only in Eastern India, with the major concentration of sales being in West Bengal, thereby exposing the company to geographical concentration risk.
+Currently majority of the operations of the group is through AIL, wherein AIL is exposed to client concentration risk as ~46% of the total sales of the company in FY21 is attributable to top 5 customers as against ~52% in FY20.
+Further it is estimated at about ~49.98% in 11MFY22.
+This apart, the group is also exposed to the risk of non-renewal of contracts with its customers which may impact the capacity utilization in the short to medium term.
+However, repeat orders from reputed clienteles moderate the off-take risk attributable to huge demand for their brands and considerable market share.

-Although with AAPL the company is to diversify and expand its presence in central India, however sustaining healthy clientele base will remain key monitorable.
+The group is currently operating only in Eastern India, with the major concentration of sales being in West Bengal, thereby exposing the company to moderate geographical concentration risk.
+However, with AAPL the company is expected to diversify and expand its presence in central India.
+Sustaining clientele in existing markets along with adequate penetration in unorganized segment will remain key monitorable.